marek-iiasa/yayue/models/README.md

 # yayue
-This is top directory for the Yayue project models.
+This is top directory for the Yayue project models and diverse applications.